-- Restore ground water aquifer, to the extent practicable, to pre-disposal/pre-release conditions. - Prevent the discharge of contaminants to surface water.
+- Restore ground water aquifer, to the extent practicable, to pre-disposal/pre-release conditions. - Prevent the discharge of contaminants to surface water. - Remove the source of ground or surface water contamination.

 2.7.2 Soil

 RAOs for Public Health Protection